SWEETS PACKAGING MACHINES – innovations in the candy and confectionery sector

-With increasing awareness of environmental issues, the confectionary sector faces a growing challenge to provide chocolate and candy packaging which is possible to recycle and will not add to landfill waste.
+With increasing awareness of environmental issues, the confectionery sector faces a growing challenge to provide chocolate and candy packaging which is possible to recycle and will not add to landfill waste.
 At the same time, in an overcrowded market, attractive presentation is critical.

-It is not only packaging concerns that have impacted the confectionary sector.
+It is not only packaging concerns that have impacted the confectionery sector.
 The quest to reduce sugar content without compromising taste is an additional consideration, in response to government guidelines and consumer preference, as is the rising cost of raw materials.